AequilibraE/aequilibrae/docs/source/usageexamples.rst

 such type of model has suffered in the last decade.

-However, it is possible to calibrate and apply synthetic gravity models and to perform Iterative Proportional Fitting (IPF) with really high performance, which might be of use
+However, it is possible to calibrate and apply synthetic gravity models and to perform Iterative Proportional Fitting (IPF) with really high performance, which might be of use in many applications other than traditional distribution.

 ::